 Should You Buy a House in 2019?

 This is a lot to take in.
-Hopefully we provided some good information to help answer your question, “Should I buy a house in 2019?”
+Hopefully we provided some good information to help answer, “Should I buy a house in 2019?”
 Remember, not every market is the same.
 Just because certain trends are happening nationally doesn’t mean those same conditions are affecting the community where you want to buy a house.